irena-flextool/flextool/docs/index.md

 - More advanced users can find the model parameter descriptions useful: [Model parameters](https://irena-flextool.github.io/flextool/reference)
 - Finally, result parameters are documented here: [Model results](https://irena-flextool.github.io/flextool/results)

-# Monthly user support calls
+# Monthly user support telcos

-The time for the open online Teams meeting is every last Monday of month at 12-13 UTC.
+The monthly user support telco is held on the last Monday of each month at 12-13 UTC (skipping December and July).
 (Notice that time is according to UTC and in places where day-light saving time is applied, the time of the meeting may change between winter/summer) Each 1 h session starts with a ~15 min presentation on simple IRENA FlexTool demos or tutorials, followed by 45 min Q&A session

 [Teams link](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MmIzZWMxYzktODMzNi00ODdjLWJlM2MtYzQ0Y2U4NDlhNTAz%40thread.v2/0?context=%7b%22Tid%22%3a%2268d6b592-5008-43b5-9b04-23bec4e86cf7%22%2c%22Oid%22%3a%226510eb43-ff7f-4f42-93ca-0302a115cd48%22%7d)

 Please contact nelli.putkonen@vtt.fi for an Outlook calendar invitation

-# Theory
+# Background for the FlexTool modelling approach

-Theory slides on how the flextool works on conseptual level can be found below (and in the repository: docs/theory_slides):
+The theory slides below give some background how FlexTool is formulated.
+There are also examples that show some ways how FlexTool can be used (including examples from other similar models).
+The slides were made for training in the OASES project (funded by LEAP-RE, project no: 963530, co-funding from European Commission and national funding agencies).
+The files can also be found in the folder docs/theory_slides.

 [1: Energy planning and types of modelling approaches](./theory_slides/Session1_Energy_planning_and_types_of_modelling_approaches.pdf)